csiro-energy-systems/hvac_gym/README.md

 # Gym Environment

-The current gym runs models the whole-building behaviour of a 3-storey office building with in Newcastle, Australia.
+The current gym runs models the whole-building behaviour of a 3-storey office building with in NSW, Australia.
 Individual AHU and zone measurements are available for the building, but to simplify the model (for speed and troubleshooting purposes), the median of each sensor and setpoint type is taken across all zones, and the HVAC system modelled as a single large zone.